Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Hughes's median income among taxpayers is $74,575 and the average is $103,767.
-Nationally, this places Hughes in the top percentile.
-The Australian Capital Territory has a median of $68,678 and an average of $83,634.
-By September 2025, estimates suggest the median income will be approximately $84,717 and the average will be around $117,879, based on Wage Price Index growth of 13.6% since financial year 2022.
-According to the 2021 Census, incomes in Hughes rank highly nationally, between the 95th and 95th percentiles for household, family, and personal incomes.
-Income analysis reveals that 35.5% of locals (1,122 people) fall into the $4000+ category, differing from regional levels where the $1,500 - 2,999 category predominates at 34.3%.
-A substantial proportion of high earners (48.2% above $3,000/week) indicates strong economic capacity in the area.
-After housing costs, residents retain 88.1% of their income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 9th decile.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Hughes SA2 had a median income among taxpayers of $74,575 and an average of $103,767.
+This places it in the top percentile nationally compared to the Australian Capital Territory's median of $68,678 and average of $83,634.
+Based on Wage Price Index growth of 13.6% since financial year 2022, estimated incomes as of September 2025 would be approximately $84,717 (median) and $117,879 (average).
+According to the 2021 Census, household, family, and personal incomes in Hughes rank highly nationally, between the 94th and 95th percentiles.
+Income analysis reveals that 35.5% of locals (1,126 people) fall into the $4000+ category, differing from regional levels where the $1,500 - 2,999 category predominates at 34.3%.
+The substantial proportion of high earners (48.2% above $3,000/week) indicates strong economic capacity throughout the locality.
+After housing costs, residents retain 88.1% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income